-As the time for labor and birth approaches, some women find they are anxious about labor and receiving the support they need.
+As the time for labor and birth approaches, some clients find they are anxious about labor and receiving the support they need.
 These concerns are common and healthy but may interfere with relationships, work, sleep, healthy eating and prenatal bonding.
-After birth, women undergo many physical and emotional changes due to the shifting from pregnancy to lactation hormones.
-Understanding these changes and having a solid support system can alleviate concerns about postpartum depression and give women confidence as they venture into motherhood.
+After birth, clients undergo many physical and emotional changes due to the shifting from pregnancy to lactation hormones.
+Understanding these changes and having a solid support system can alleviate concerns about postpartum depression and give clients confidence as they venture into motherhood.